ellimaybe/dum-e/README.md

-# dum-e: TUTORIAL on custom Cortana commands for Win10
+# dum-e: HOW TO run custom Cortana commands for Win10

 ## Intro
 One lazy Friday I was reading, while tightly wrapped in a blanket (because cold), how person A falls in love with person B for the 100th time.
 The moment I reached the bottom of the screen, I faced a dilemma.
 Get my hand out of the blanket and ruin the temperature equilibrium under the blanket or come up with something completely useless.
 Obviously, I chose the latter.